tannicflux/CS_010C_projects/README.md

 ```
 ## Usage

-Each topic in the course is organized into its own directory.
-Inside each directory, you will find code examples, exercises, and possibly projects related to that topic.
+Each topic in the course is organized into its own branch.
+Inside each branch, you will find code examples and possibly projects related to that topic.
 The code is well-commented and should be easy to follow.

 To run the code, use a compiler for C++.
 For example, to compile a C++ program, use the following command: